 Spraying is expensive, it’s ineffective, and it’s bad for the health of the tree, the user, the eater of the fruit, and the whole ecosystem.

 There are a number of home-made remedies that can help in the short term with aphid control.
-Our experience has shown over many years that similar to bought insecticides, if you rely solely on a solution in a bottle you quickly become dependent on needing to use the same solution every year.
+Our experience has shown over many years that similar to bought insecticides if you rely solely on a solution in a bottle you quickly become dependent on needing to use the same solution every year.
 In fact, you might even be making the problem worse over time.

 - Monitor your trees regularly for aphids.

 - If you identify that you do have aphids, watch very carefully to see whether you also have any predator insects around that are eating them.
-Spiders, ladybirds and wasps are all particularly voracious aphid-eaters.
+Spiders, ladybirds, and wasps are all particularly voracious aphid-eaters.

 - If you find ants in your trees, exclude them by any means necessary.
 Don’t bother trying to kill the ants as they bring excellent eco-services to your garden and are very hard to get rid of.
-Stop them getting to the aphids by putting a sticky barrier between the aphids and the ant nest.
+Stop them from getting to the aphids by putting a sticky barrier between the aphids and the ant nest.